A Survey on Safe Multi-Modal Learning System: Abstract

 \section{Abstract}

-With the wide deployment of multimodal learning systems (MMLS) in real-world scenarios, safety concerns have become increasingly prominent.
-The absence of systematic research into their safety is a significant barrier to progress in this field.
-To bridge the gap, we present the first taxonomy for MMLS safety, identifying four essential pillars of these concerns.
-Leveraging this taxonomy, we conduct in-depth reviews for each pillar, highlighting key limitations based on the current state of development.
-Finally, we pinpoint unique challenges in MMLS safety and provide potential directions for future research.
+In the rapidly evolving landscape of artificial intelligence, multimodal learning systems (MMLS) have gained traction for their ability to process and integrate information from diverse modality inputs.
+Their expanding use in vital sectors such as healthcare has made safety assurance a critical concern.
+However, the absence of systematic research into their safety is a significant barrier to progress in this field.
+To bridge the gap, we present the first taxonomy that systematically categorizes and assesses MMLS safety.
+This taxonomy is structured around four fundamental pillars that are critical to ensuring the safety of MMLS: robustness, alignment, monitoring, and controllability.
+Leveraging this taxonomy, we review existing methodologies, benchmarks, and the current state of research, while also pinpointing the principal limitations and gaps in knowledge.
+Finally, we discuss unique challenges in MMLS safety.
+In illuminating these challenges, we aim to pave the way for future research, proposing potential directions that could lead to significant advancements in the safety protocols of MMLS.